Kaprizov, Brodin give Wild come back over Golden Knights 6-5

 PACIORETTY SCRATCHED

-Max Pacioretty, Las Vegas’ leading goal scorer with 24, was scratched with an undisclosed injury.
+Max Pacioretty, Vegas’ leading goal scorer with 24, was scratched with an undisclosed injury.
 Pacioretty didn’t play in the third period or overtime of the Golden Knights’ win at Arizona on Saturday.
 Pacioretty has missed three games all season.

-Nicolas Roy (undisclosed) was back in the lineup for Las Vegas after missing three games.
+Nicolas Roy (undisclosed) was back in the lineup for Vegas after missing three games.

 GETTING KNIGHTED